• Skip to primary navigation

 I prefer to simmer the sauce and let it thicken naturally.
 The starch in the potatoes is enough to thicken the sauce.

-This dish is typically served with some Khasta poori or Urad dal Khasta Kachori served with some sweet and tangy accompaniments such as Khatta Metha Kaddu, some Boondi Ka Raita, and some piping hot Jalebi.
+This dish is typically served with some Khasta poori or Urad dal Khasta Kachori, but it goes well with this mango puri too.
+Serve with sweet and tangy accompaniments such as Khatta Metha Kaddu, Raita, and piping hot Jalebi.

 Pic Shown: Serving Mathura Ke Dubki Wale Aloo with Khasta Poori